stratumn/go-indigonode/README.md

 * Proof-Of-Work for public blockchains
 * Proof-Of-Authority for consortiums
 * a simple, script-less, digital asset
-* Indigo integration (compatibility with Tenderint ABCI?)
+* Indigo integration (compatibility with Tendermint ABCI?)

 ## Installation